backand/docs/source/includes/_common_use_cases.md

 ### Setting up the Database
 To create a UUID primary key column, you'll need to operate within your database directly.
 Download a tool to connect to your database (like [MySQL Workbench](https://www.mysql.com/products/workbench/)), and configure it with the connection settings from [your application's dashboard](#connecting-to-your-apps-database).
 Once you've connected your database, you'll next want to create a new field in the object you are changing, using the datatype `char(36)`.
 Once this is done, sync the changes back to your application using the Object -> Model -> Model Database tab in the app dashboard.

+<aside class="notice">Backand uses auto-incrementing integers as the default for IDs in your objects, meaning in the default case values provided in the ID field will be overwritten with the next sequential ID.
+You'll need to remove this constraint in order to successfully populate the ID field with other data.
+You can also use an alternative field in the object as the primary key - simply make the designation in SQL, and Backand will update once you sync the database changes.</aside>

 ### Setting up the Before Create action
 ```javascript--persistent
 /* globals